QTCAT/qtcat.data/README.md

 # QTCAT workflow

-***Attention: the package contains a huge genetic data set, if you would like to analyse it, make sure you have at least 8 GB free RAM.***
+***Attention: the package contains a large genetic data set, in order to analyse it make sure you have at least 8 GB free RAM.***

-The purpose of this package is to illustration [QTCAT](https://github.com/QTCAT/qtcat) with real genetic data in combination with simulated phenotypes (similar to Klasen et al.).
-It allows a comparison of the results to the true (simulated) gene effects.
+The purpose of this package is to illustration [QTCAT](https://github.com/QTCAT/qtcat)s functionality (Klasen et al. 2016) on the basis ofreal genetic data and simulated phenotypes.
+This approach allows a comparison of the results of the analysis to the true (simulated) gene effects.

-This package includes a data set of 1,307 Arabidopsis accessions genotyped for 214,051 SNPs (Horton et al. 2012) and functions to simulate phenotypes on top of this data.
+The package contains a data set of 1,307 Arabidopsis accessions which are genotyped for 214,051 SNPs (Horton et al. 2012) and functions to simulate a phenotype on basis of this data.

 ________________________________________________________________________________

 ## QTCAT in action
 ### Installation:
-The package can be installed from an R console via devtools.
+The package can be installed from an R console via ``devtools``.

 ```{R}
 # installation